kuroji-fusky/Block-Adobe-Firewall/README.md

 Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser
 ```

-PRs and issues are welcome!
+Idk about Macs though but PRs and issues are welcome!